Guidomo10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20) This script removes all letters c and C from input.
 101) This script lists all the files with a .gif extension
 102) This script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+103) This script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.